TheJJ/ceph-cheatsheet/README.md

 If the PG hangs in `down` or `unknown`, you can figure out their 'last primary' with `ceph pg map $pgid`.

+There are many causes for this, below are the ones I've encountered so far:

+#### Stuck after adding new OSDs

+Newly added OSDs may be the problem.
+This may be the case when a PG is stuck `activating+remapped`, and in `ceph pg $pgid query` the backfill target is a new OSD.
+Have a look at `ceph daemon osd.$id status` and observe if its `"num_pgs"` is at the limit.
+If this is indeed the problem, increase the PG limit and repeer the new OSD.

 If a PG is stuck `activating`, the involved OSDs may have too many PGs and refuses accepting them:

 * Soft limit: `mon_max_pg_per_osd = 250`: You'll see a warning.